toitware/web-toit.io/README.md

 This project is built with [gatsby](https://www.gatsbyjs.com) and [react](https://reactjs.org).

+## Node version

+This project doesn't compile anymore with recent node versions.
+Use, for example, `nvm` to install an older version of node.
+The repository contains a `.nvmrc` file that specifies the node version that works.

 ## yarn

 `yarn` is used in web projects.
 To install `yarn`, follow the guide